Phase 1: System Structure#

 The most simple way to define them, is to manually type out the YAML documents or to created as resources in a Kubernetes cluster, to be read by the Kubernetes sensor.

-System resources can also be ready by parsing software packages (e.g. Helm Charts, OCM packages, RPMs or Debian packages).
+System resources can also be read by parsing software packages (e.g. Helm Charts, OCM packages, RPMs or Debian packages).
 For these dedicated sensors need to be written, that contain the domain specific knowledge about their respective formats.

 Subsystems are identified by setting their parent field to a reference to another System resource.
 This allows the modelling of tightly coupled complexes that require one another to function.